johnpfree/newWhu/README.md

 # newWhu
-September 2016 - New WHUFU
+September 2016 - July 2017 - New WHUFU

 The new responsive version of WHUFU.
-It's my vacation blog, but it's oh so much more.
+It's my vacation blog, but it's and extra-fancy vacation blog!

 The the version of this code is here:  http://whufu.com/.